GeanoFee/geanos-phantom-performance/README.md

 - **RAM Savings:** Massive reduction in initial world load time, as thousands of walls/lights from unused maps are not loaded into memory.

 ### 📊 Tools & Utilities
-Foundry VTT is your domain, and GPP gives you the tools to manage it.
+FoundryVTT is your domain, and GPP gives you the tools to manage it.
 Access these via `Module Settings`.

 #### 1. GPP Dashboard
 A visual interface to monitor the efficiency of the system.